GRIN Through the Years

 The following services were provided by separate entities, but now integrated as part of GRIN:

-Executive Director, Brenda Johnston elected to execute the directives of the Board.
+Executive Director, Brenda Johnston hired to execute the directives of the Board

 GRIN began partnering with the Gahanna-Jefferson School District to provide: